Westsea Construction

 —————

 Westsea Construction is a private company, so there are no bothersome shareholders who could make trouble at an annual meeting.
-Owners Julie Barbara Trache and Bruce Sembaliuk, who inherited from their parents, are free to run things as they see fit and to ignore public opinion and media enquiries.
+Owners Julie Barbara Trache (husband Nick Libicz) and perhaps family of the late Bruce Raymond Sembaliuk, who inherited many properties, are free to run things as they see fit and to ignore public opinion and media enquiries.

 The B.C.
-Company Summary lists Ms. Trache as Westsea’s President and her mailing address as being the Westsea Towers address, although she lives in Edmonton, while Mr. Sembaliuk is listed as Secretary and Treasurer with his mailing address being #1604 at the residential Rowand House tower, 9747 on 104 Street in Edmonton.
-Ms. Trache and Mr. Sembaliuk also own Capital Management Ltd., registered in Alberta, and which owns Rowand House.
+Company Summary lists Ms. Trache as Westsea’s President and her mailing address as being the Westsea Towers address, although she lives in Edmonton, while Mr. Sembaliuk was for years Secretary and Treasurer with his mailing address being #1604 at the residential Rowand House tower, 9747 on 104 Street in Edmonton.
+Ms. Trache and Mr. Sembaliuk (today likely his descendants) also own Capital Management Ltd., registered in Alberta, which owns Rowand House.
 LinkedIn offers that she was a graduate in 1991 from the Alberta Institute of Technology in the field of education.

-Capital Management has a web site at (opens new tab): www.CapManagement.ca that mirrors Westsea Construction’s site (opens new tab): www.Westsea.ca .
-Each site lists the rental properties in the province where that company operates and each web site confuses the singular and plural by heralding that the company is, “Developers and Managers of Prime Properties Since 1947.”
-All-caps in headlines was popular back then.
+Capital Management has a web site at www.CapManagement.ca that mirrors Westsea Construction’s site www.Westsea.ca .
+Each site lists the buildings that are entirely rental, and those that are leaseholds with some rentals, in the province where that company operates.
 The static sites offer no photos or links to further information, but only building names and a rental-office phone number for each.

 Started in 1960, Capital Management (today’s name) holds the inherited Mulek and Hitchon families’ Alberta portfolio of 14 rental high-rise towers, low-rise apartment buildings and townhouse developments, all in Edmonton except for one in Fort Saskatchewan.
 None of these appear to have 99-year leases, but are entirely rental properties.
-A business-information web site said in 2018 that Capital Management had revenues of $18.5 million per year and 30 employees, so $615,300/employee/year, which it said is six times the Canadian average revenue per employee.
-Accurate or out of date, it indicates that the Alberta and B.C. assets are terrific revenue producers and that owners Trache and Sembaliuk are very wealthy folks.
+A business-information website said in 2018 that Capital Management had revenues of $18.5 million per year and 30 employees, so $615,300/employee/year, which it said is six times the Canadian average revenue per employee.
+Accurate or out of date, it’s obvious that the Alberta and B.C. assets are terrific revenue producers and that owners Trache and Sembaliuk are very wealthy folks.

 Returning to Westsea Construction in B.C., the company owns:

 Orchard House, 647 Michigan Street in James Bay neighbourhood, Victoria, completed in 1969 or 1970, initially as a rental building.
 City records say it was built in 1967, but that was likely when construction was permitted.
 This is a 22-storey concrete building with 211 suites held with 99-year lease assignments that expire at the end of 2073.
-‘Far as I know 16 suites’ lease assignments were retained by Westsea, 13 rented at market rates and two occupied by the site manager and by a weekend manager/maintenance man.
+‘Far as I know 16 suites’ lease assignments were retained by Westsea, 13 of those rented at market rates, and two occupied by the site manager and by a weekend manager/maintenance man.
 One top-floor suite is kept for the company owners or perhaps as a shrine to Mr. Mulek.
-The 2022 tax assessment for the building and its land was $45,665,000, as it’s not condominium, so there is just one property title.
+The 2024 tax assessment for the building and its land was $54 million, as it’s not condominium, so there is just one property title.
+‘More details on this page

 Westsea Towers, 1330 Harwood Street in Vancouver’s West End neighbourhood, completed about 1970 with most of its 157 suites leased for 99 years in 1974.
 The company retains the lease assignments for at least 10 suites that are advertised for rent on its web site.
 It also retains a large suite on the top floor (19th) for its property management staff, as Westsea appears to administer all of its buildings directly, rather than through a management firm.